 SUMMARY: State your topic as a question.
 For example, if you are interested in finding out about use of medical marijuana by pain patients, you might pose the question, "What effect does use of marijuana have on pain management?"

 SUMMARY: Once you have identified the main topic and keywords for your research, find articles from these sources for background information.
 These sources will help you understand the context of your topic and tell you what is known about it.
 The most common background sources are Encyclopedias, Dictionaries and Handbooks from our print and online reference collection (click on the reference link in the Library Databases - Subject List)

-STEP 4: FIND ARTICLES (USE WORLDCAT OR DATABASES TO FIND PERIODICAL ARTICLES)
+STEP 4: FIND ARTICLES (USE ONESEARCH OR DATABASES TO FIND PERIODICAL ARTICLES)

 Step 5: Find Video